SEO

 Finance/LegalTitle CaseContracts, reports

-Content MarketingMixed (testing dependent)Title case for H1, sentence for H2/H3
+Content MarketingMixed (depends on testing)Title case for H1, sentence for H2/H3

 Wrong: How To Optimize Your Site For Seo